Power Factor Correction

 This is not meant to be a doctorate so please do not hold me responsible for any wee errors – just email me and discuss and if you wish to use the material please ask my permission first.

-Power Factor is a measure of how efficiently electrical power is consumed.
+PF is a measure of how efficiently electrical power is consumed.

-However, Reactive Power can also be interpreted as watt-less, magnetising or wasted power and an extra burden on the electricity supply.
+Reactive Power can also be interpreted as watt-less, magnetising or wasted power and an extra burden on the electricity supply.

-Power Factor Correction is the term given to a technology that has been used since the turn of the 20th century to restore Power Factor to as close to unity as is economically possible.
+PFC is the term given to a technology that has been used since the turn of the 20th century to restore Power Factor to as close to unity as is economically possible.

 This is normally achieved by the addition of capacitors to the electrical network, which compensate for the Reactive Power demand of the inductive load and thus reduce the burden on the supply.

 - Electricity Bills Reduced

 - Electrical energy efficiency improved